ethhub-io/ethhub/docs/using-ethereum/running-an-ethereum-node.md

 In Parity, this is called pruning which refers to the concept of [state trie pruning](https://ethereum.stackexchange.com/questions/174/what-is-state-trie-pruning-and-how-does-it-work).
 Setting it to archive basically turns it off.

+## Hardware

+A consumer-grade laptop will be enough to run a full node, but not an archive node.
+An archive node does need 2+ TB of disk space, and that disk space cannot be HDD - it must be SSD for both full and archive nodes.
+Light nodes run fine on SD cards and HDDs.

+If a full node goes offline for a while, its data can get corrupted and it can take a while to restore it.
+For best results, if running your own node, run it on an always-on always-connected device for minimal downtime and maximum reliability.
+This can be impossible on a laptop and expensive on a desktop PC (500W+) so it's better to use a device that's cheap to build and replace and almost free to run.
+A Raspberry Pi is enough for light nodes while a full node will run fine on an ARM micro computer.
+Check out pre-synced pre-built devices by [Block And Mortar](https://blockandmortar.io) and [Ava.do](https://ava.do).

+Warning: never plug into your LAN anything you cannot thoroughly inspect and verify.
+You might be subjecting yourself to DNS hijacking or cryptojacking without knowing it.
+If the hardware and software aren't open source (at least the assembly part), they aren't safe to use.

 ## Resources

 * Huge shout out and thanks to Afri Schoedon's blogs [here](https://dev.to/5chdn/ethereum-node-configuration-modes-cheat-sheet-25l8) and [here](https://dev.to/5chdn/the-ethereum-blockchain-size-will-not-exceed-1tb-anytime-soon-58a) which is where a lot of the information on this page came from.